BYRIO/krita-webdoc-zh/user_manual/loading_saving_brushes.rst

 Saving a preset.
 ''''''''''''''''

-On the right, there's :guibale:`Save New Preset` and :guilabel:`Overwrite Preset`.
+On the right, there's :guilabel:`Save New Preset` and :guilabel:`Overwrite Preset`.

 Overwrite Preset
     This will only enable if there are any changes.
 Pressing this will